silnrsi/font-kayphodu/README.txt

 # Kay Pho Du

-Kay Pho Du is a font for the Kayah Li script, based initially on the design of Karenni (https://github.com/silnrsi/font-karenni).
-This is currently a work-in-progress, so these fonts and related files are preliminary and incomplete.
-They should not be used for creating derivatives until a later release.
+Kay Pho Du is a font for the Kayah Li script, based initially on the design of [Karenni](https://github.com/silnrsi/font-karenni), although the glyphs have been redrawn and a new Latin set has been added.
+It supports the full Kayah Li range of Unicode characters (U+A900..U+A92F).

 For copyright and licensing - including any Reserved Font Names - see OFL.txt.